santiocampo1/testing-framework/DESIGN.md

 How would you design and implement this real-time data pipeline?

 ## 1. Architecture Diagram
-Below is a textual representation of the system architecture using ASCII art for clarity.
-The flow is from the WebSocket API to the database, with intermediate components for processing and buffering.
+Below is the architecture diagram for the real-time data pipeline:

 ![Architecture Diagram](./images/architecture.png)